gowrishankarin/code_for_fun/node/design_patterns/behavioral/README.md

 start - Prototype and Problem Statement final - Iterator implementation, check [...] while reversing the list for retrieving last element.

+### Observer
+Intent:
+Define a one to many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.

+start - Prototype and Problem Statement final - Lol...
+Look again and again.

+### Strategy
+Intent:
+Define a family of algorithms, encapsulate each one, and make them interchangeable.
+Strategy lets the algorithm vary independently from clients that use it.